-We maintain a portion of amounts collected through our online payment processor with the online payment processor as a security deposit for future chargebacks.
+We maintain a portion of amounts collected as a security deposit for future chargebacks with the online payment processor.
 Additionally, we have amounts on deposit with certain financial institutions that serve as collateral for letters of credit and lease deposits.